mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 subClazzList = clazzList;
 ~~~

-Single type parameters work the same way, although [they must be upper-bounded](http://www.angelikalanger.com/GenericsFAQ/FAQSections/TypeParameters.html#FAQ107).
-If you have multiple type parameters, they are similarly intuitive:
+Type parameter bounds work the same way, [although they cannot be lower-bounded](http://www.angelikalanger.com/GenericsFAQ/FAQSections/TypeParameters.html#FAQ107).
+If you have multiple upper bounds on a type parameter, you can upcast to any of them, as expected:

 ~~~ java
 public class GenericsTest<T extends GenericsTest.A & GenericsTest.B> {